GamehoundProductions/blog-entries/blog/build-it-yourself-blog-vuejs.md

 Additionally, it has a very useful <a href='https://miaolz123.github.io/vue-markdown/' target='_blank'>live edit with preview demo</a> that I've used to write This post.
 Will probably incorporate it to this website as well later on to make Saving, Deleting and Publishing new posts a bit easier.

-Now, how would you get a list of all the available blog postings?
-The idea of using Github as a DB storage solution here is for it to store required data in a JSON format, as if it was a response from a real backend server scrapping real db data.
-Thus, I've created a JSON file that would have the fields that I need to render a list post previews.
-I've went on a couple existing blog websites to see how they render list of posts; looked into their network call to get an idea for the JSON fields they get from their db and that is what I've come up with for now:
+**Now, how would you get a list of all the available blog postings?** The idea of using Github as a DB storage solution here is for it to store required data in a JSON format, as if it was a response from a real backend server that has scrapped real db data into a final resut.
+Thus, for the frontend, it will be as easy as changing the request url to a backend server, if/when I decide to build one and move away from this architecture.

+I've went on a couple existing blog websites to see how they render list of posts; looked into their network call to get an idea for the JSON fields they get from their db.
+Eventually, created a `entrie.json` in the root of my project with the following content:

 ```
 //https://github.com/[ORG]/[PROJECT-NAME]/blob/[BRANCH]/entries.json